paveloom/paveloom.dev/content/pensieve/how-to-install-spotify-without-ads-on-fedora-35.md

 Also, grab the configuration file [`config.toml`](https://github.com/abba23/spotify-adblock/blob/main/config.toml) from the latest commit and put it in `~/.config/spotify-adblock`.

-Give Spotify a permission to read these directories:
+Give Spotify permissions to read these directories:

 ```bash
 flatpak override --user \